utfsm-eg2-data-analysis/analysis-omega/include/README.md

+# analysis-omega/include

-Here are the hard configuration for the analysis, such as the:
+Here are located all the hard configuration files for the analysis, such as:

-- binning
+* Binning

-- run numbers
+* Run numbers
-- data location
-- sim location

-One could argue that Analyser should be here too..
+* Useful functions and constants for code development